-On December 10, 2010, TAG Oil's shareholders approved the share option plan (the "Share Option Plan"), and also approved a resolution authorizing amendment to the Share Option Plan that became effective upon the Corporation's graduation from the TSX Venture Exchange to the TSX on July 5, 2011.
-Under the Share Option Plan, the number of common shares of TAG Oil reserved for issuance as share incentive options remains equal to 10% of TAG Oil's issued and outstanding common shares at any time.
+Under the share option plan (the "Share Option Plan"), the number of common shares of TAG Oil reserved for issuance as share incentive options remains equal to 10% of TAG Oil's issued and outstanding common shares at any time.
 The purpose of the Share Option Plan is to allow TAG Oil to grant options to directors, officers, employees and consultants, as additional compensation, and as an opportunity to participate in the success of TAG Oil.